 5.4.6.
-Our recommended measures for the school include a number of initiatives that would also count towards the School attaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures', 'school play streets' and 'park and stride'.
+Our recommended measures for the school include a number or initiatives that would also count towards their further attainment of the STARS scheme accreditations, including: 'anti-idling awareness raising measures' and 'park and stride'.
 STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.